GSA/digitalgov.gov/content/communities/rpa-community.md

 date: 2019-12-12 19:00:00 -0500
 title: "Robotic Process Automation (RPA)"
 deck: "A collaborative body designed to rapidly accelerate the adoption of RPA technology across the federal government"
-summary: "We are a group who is working to accelearate robotic process automation (RPA) adoption in the federal government."
+summary: "We are a group who is working to accelerate robotic process automation (RPA) adoption in the federal government."

 # see all topics at https://digital.gov/topics
 topics: